 Perhaps a less fashionable band in the wider industrial scene than many (and they never really got the traction that they got in North America on this side of the Atlantic, that’s for sure), I was a casual fan for many years, until I saw them at Festival Kinetik 4.0 in 2011.
 They were the headliner that night, and it was remarkable just how crazy the crowd went for them.
 OK, so they had a patchy approach to quality control at times, with some albums (particularly Let’s Go Dark) really missing the mark, but when they got it right, they were one of the best bands within the aggrotech/harsh industrial sound.
 This extensive retrospective isn’t a straight-up “best of”, either.
 There are remixes, offcuts, and a cover as well as most of the tracks that I’d expect to be here.
 So it’s not a bad reminder of why I liked them, all told, and also a reminder that not all of the aggrotech scene was as bad as it is sometimes made out to be…

-The touring show of this legendary German electronic act has in recent years become an absolute must-see, and happily they’ve given their fans many chances to do so – we got lucky and saw it in Düsseldorf in 2013.
+The touring show of this legendary German electronic act has in recent years become an absolute must-see, and happily, they’ve given their fans many chances to do so – we got lucky and saw it in Düsseldorf in 2013.
 The release this summer of a smart box-set of all eight albums (i.e. Autobahn and onwards) in their recent live forms makes me wonder whether this now multi-year tour might be coming to an end.
 Even if you haven’t seen the show, though, this release is well worth hearing, either for the technical upgrades that many songs get, updated references (hello, Radioaktivitat), or just because this is another opportunity to hear the evolution of probably the most influential and greatest electronic act of them all.

-Finally playing the UK next April (at last!), Metroland have been an extraordinarily prolific act since their first album Mind The Gap about five years or so back.
+Finally playing the UK next April (at last!), Metroland has been an extraordinarily prolific act since their first album Mind The Gap about five years or so back.
 They’ve released two highly conceptual albums (the first about urban transport, the second about the Bauhaus design movement), an exceptional single in conjunction with the Thalys train operator, and most recently an album dedicated to their producer Passenger L, who passed away unexpectedly last year.
-So even though it’s only five years of work, there’s a lot to cover, and this kinda “best of so far” covers all of the releases (including most recent single Cube), but sprawls it over four CDs – with a variety of remixes, 12″ versions and even demos and discarded tracks to provide a complete – and some might say exhaustive! – overview of their career to now, and there are some wonderful reworks of some familiar songs here.
+So even though it’s only five years of work, there’s a lot to cover, and this kinda “best of so far” covers all of the releases (including the most recent single Cube), but sprawls it over four CDs – with a variety of remixes, 12″ versions and even demos and discarded tracks to provide a complete – and some might say exhaustive! – overview of their career to now, and there are some wonderful reworks of some familiar songs here.

 Many albums that get “anniversary” releases don’t really warrant it.
 But some genuinely are important, and Automatic for the People is one of those.
-REM were, for a few brief years at the turn of the nineties, the biggest band in the world, and their purple patch goes from Document through to Automatic…, with perhaps only Shiny Happy People the blip in that five year-or-so period.
+REM was, for a few brief years at the turn of the nineties, the biggest band in the world, and their purple patch goes from Document through to Automatic…, with perhaps only Shiny Happy People the blip in that five year-or-so period.

-What’s even more amazing is that, after the surge in energy that saw them through to Out of Time, Automatic… is such a dark, bleak album.
+What’s even more amazing is that after the surge in energy that saw them through to Out of Time, Automatic… is such a dark, bleak album.
 A reflection of the time, maybe, with war and political doom the order of the day after the initial promise of 1989’s seismic changes (and how odd that we are seeing something similar a generation on), this was the album where REM finally realised they really could do things on their own terms, and an album that was initially thought to be a career-wrecker actually turned out to be one of those albums with almost universal appeal.
 That, and it features the glorious Man on the Moon, a song that can make me speechless with joy while crying buckets.
 Don’t ask me how.